It’s a Fucking Man’s World at Filmklubben: Moderna Museet Stockholm

 Music: Sara Parkman, Hampus Norén.
 Video: Edith Hammar.
 Choreography: Karina Sarkissova.

 Edith Hammar (born 1984) has a Bachelor of Fine Arts from the Swedish Royal Institute of Art since spring 2017 and is currently living in Helsinki.
-As a visual artist they work with drawings as their primary expression.
+As a visual artist they work with drawings as their primary mode of expression.
 The drawings vary in materials and sizes, sometimes burned into wood and of course large ink pens on walls of galleries, homes and clubs.
 Thematically Hammar’s works exist in a suggestive parallel dimension with references to both paradises and reality.